 You will meet your anesthesiologist on the day of surgery.
-It is at this time you will sign your consent for anesthesia.
+They will review with you the plan for anesthesia and you will sign the consent for the type of anesthesia that will be used.

 Spinal with Sedation

 A spinal block is a very common type of anesthesia used to numb the lower part of the body.
 With a spinal block, the anesthesiologist puts numbing medicine into the spinal fluid but not the spine itself.
 He or she may also give you some medicine to help you relax.
 You will usually either sit up or lie on your side for the block.
 After the block is in place, the anesthesiologist will give you medicine to make you sleepy.
 You will be completely asleep but breathing on your own without the need for a breathing tube.
 You and your anesthesiologist can discuss how much or how little sedation you want.
 Regardless of the level of sedation, the anesthesiologist will monitor you throughout the surgery.
 In addition to numbing your legs during the surgery, a spinal block may help with pain relief long after surgery although the numbness usually wears off after 2 or 3 hours.